Kolten Wong Player Props: Mariners vs. Guardians

 - The Guardians' 3.46 team ERA ranked sixth across all MLB pitching staffs.

-- Gaddis makes his first start of the season for the Guardians.
+- Civale will make his first start of the season for the Guardians.

-- The 24-year-old right-hander started and threw four innings when he last appeared Thursday, Sept.
-15 against the Chicago White Sox.

-- Over his two appearances last season he finished with an 18.41 ERA and a 2.455 WHIP, compiling a 0-2 record.
+- In his last appearance on Tuesday, Oct.
+18, the 27-year-old righty, started and went a third of an inning against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.